irusri/geniesys/docs/plugins/genelist.md

 Potra000002g00005.4	Potra000002	19346	25349	-
 Potra000002g00006.5	Potra000002	33101	35399	+
 ```
-Two files are ready for loading into the primary tables. `load_data.sh` script can be used to load them into the database and the script can be found inside `GenIECMS/scripts`folder.
+Two files are ready for loading into the primary tables. `load_data.sh` script can be used to load them into the database and `load_data.sh` script can be found inside `GenIECMS/scripts`folder.
 ```shell
 #!/bin/bash
 #load_data.sh